tylertaewook/keyword-price-api/README.md

 ### **Code Workflow**

 *for categ in all_categories_as_list:*
-- DB에서 최하위카테고리==categ인 항목들을 모아 새로운 DataFrame을 생성함
+- generate a fresh DataFrame of rows in which `lowest_category==categ` in DB
-- 새로 생성된 DataFrame에서 price column정보에 기반하여 seaborn.histplot(히스토그램) 생성
+- generate a seaborn.histplot(histogram) from DataFrame's price column
-- boto3을 이용해 생성된 히스토그램을 objective storage에 업로드
+- Upload generated histograms to objective storage using boto3
-- 업로드된 이미지 링크를 **dict**{categ: img_link} 형태로 저장
+- save the links as **dict**{categ: img_link}

 *end for*